jneug/typst-mantys/docs/manual.typ

 ]

 #argument("examples-scope", default: (:), command: "mantys")[
   Default scope for code examples.
 The examples scope is a #typ.t.dict with two keys: `scope` and `imports`.
-The `scope` is passed to #builtin[eval] for evaluation. `imports` maps module names to a set of imports that should be prepended to example code as a preamble.
+The `scope` is passed to #typ.eval for evaluation. `imports` maps module names to a set of imports that should be prepended to example code as a preamble.

   *Schema*:
   #schema(